thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Find Orphaned Files](obsidian://show-plugin?id=find-unlinked-files) - Utility to find unlinked files.
 Particularly useful if your graph is large.
 - [Graph Analysis](obsidian://show-plugin?id=graph-analysis) - Get statistics about the closeness of any two notes, and some other neat graph math.
 - [Breadcrumbs](obsidian://show-plugin?id=breadcrumbs) - Intended to allow you to set up structured relationships (parent, child, sibling) between notes, but the data isn't easily used or displayed.
-- [Hover Editor](obsidian://show-plugin?id=obsidian-hover-editor) - Open pages and images in an enhanced Page Preview view pop-up.
-Also functions as a sort of second overlay of tabs.
-A key feature is the Juggl integration, for hover-over views of notes in the Juggl alternate graph.
 - [Journey](obsidian://show-plugin?id=obsidian-journey-plugin) - Tools for finding paths between two notes in your knowledge base.
 Makes an unfortunate interface choice, the plugin should include a function, but only has a clicky button in the left bar.
 - [Juggl](obsidian://show-plugin?id=juggl) - An alternative to the Obsidian native graph view, integrating with Breadcrumbs for a structured view of note-relationships, and Hover for hover-over previews of nodes in the graph.
 Doesn't do well with vaults with more than 250 notes (which isn't many).
 [Docs](https://juggl.io/Juggl).
 An alternative to Juggl is ExcaliBrain.
 - [ExcaliBrain](obsidian://show-plugin?id=excalibrain) - An alternative to Breadcrumbs and Juggl for structured graph content, with a different UI.
 Requires DataView and Excalidraw to be installed as well.